 Arkansas wants CPA candidates to have one year of experience in accounting, attest, financial advising, management advising, or tax consulting.

 Colorado requires one year (or 1,800 hours) in public accounting, industry, government, or academia.
 Plus, you must work under the supervision of a licensed CPA.
-However, you can count work that you completed up to 5 years before your CPA application.

 Delaware wants one year of employment or at least 2,000 hours of work.
 However, you can work in the public or non-public sector.
 But, a licensed US CPA must directly supervise your work.
-You can even count experience that you gained up to 10 years before your CPA license application.

 In the District of Columbia, you’ll need at least 2,000 hours that are completed in no less than 1 year and no more than 3 years.
 Furthermore, that experience must be verified by a licensed CPA.
 Plus, that experience can be in government, industry, academia, or public practice.